rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Rogue.md

 **EXPERTISE.** Choose a number of skills equal to you inteligence modifier (min 1).
 Before performing a non-attack roll with one of those skills, you may spend 1PM to add your inteligence modifier to the roll.
 At levels 6, 10, 14 and 18 you chose another skill, and can spend +1PM, and the total added to the roll equals the MP cost times your inteligence modifier.

-**Cunning Strike**. can learn 1/2 cool attacks, and on sneak attacks can spend sneak attack dice to add effects to the attack.
+**Ataque Ardiloso (Cunning Strike)**. can learn 2 cool attacks, and on sneak attacks can spend sneak attack dice to add effects to the attack. learn more at later levels (very few). can change on level up.

 ### Rogue Feats